We'd love to have you access this content. It's in our members-only area, but you're in luck: becoming a member is easy and it's free.

-While family and friends are a worthy readership for your memoir, it is possible to write for a larger audience.
+So, you want to write for a larger audience than family and friends!
+While family and friends are a worthy readership for your memoir, it is possible to enjoy an even larger audience.
 Here are four suggestions to enable your story to appeal to a broader public.

 1) Write a story that is truly well-written and whose reading—the prose itself—will bring joy to your reader.

 This post is one of over 500 informative, well-written articles we have made available to you on this site.

 We’ve contributed to your writing success; now we ask you to contribute to the expansion of the memoir conversation.